You are here

 - a desire to help peers

 *Graduate students need to have completed equivalent coursework at their undergraduate institutions or more advanced coursework at the graduate level.
 If possible, we ask that graduate students provide us with an unofficial copy of their undergraduate transcripts.

-While hours are extremely flexible, tutors are expected to tutor for a minimum of four (4) hours per week and to commit to a semester-long experience.
+While hours are extremely flexible, tutors are expected to tutor for a minimum of two (2) hours per week and to commit to a semester-long experience.
 They will be asked to follow all Center procedures and to keep the hourly limitations we've put in place for tutoring.
 Tutors will be expected to attend/complete training, communicate with tutees in a timely manner, complete all necessary paperwork, be professional, maintain confidentiality, and adhere to Lehigh's policies regarding academic integrity.
 It is the role of Lehigh's tutors to help their peers become successful, confident and independent learners.

 - Group Tutor Position Description

 Click here to see a list of frequently tutored courses.

 1) Submit our Online Tutor Application.
 We accept applications year round, but we do the majority of our hiring late spring for the following fall semester.